davidomarf/ginpar/README.md

 - Easy replicability of each final result.
 - Index page to list all your sketches.

-The following Introduction is part of the [Ginpar Documentation][g-docs] and may be read at [Introduction][docs-intro]
+The following Introduction is part of the [Ginpar Documentation][ginpar-docs] and may be read at [Introduction][docs-intro]

 ## Table of contents